Customer Care Questions

 More about our products

 Yes!
-Our pulse pastas are all made in a gluten-free factory in the heart of Italy.
+Our pulse pastas are all made in a gluten-free factory in Italy.

 All of our products are naturally (and certified) Gluten Free.
 Made in dedicated gluten free factories.